How to set up WooCommerce e-commerce in WordPress in 10 steps.

 What are WordPress and WooCommerce?

 WooCommerce is the largest and most well-developed e-commerce project with WordPress available.
-The project is run by the company Automattic, which is also the creators of WordPress.
+The project is run by the company Automattic, which is also the creator of WordPress.
 WooCommerce is today the most widely used e-commerce solution for small and medium-sized e-retailers in the world and is growing steadily.

 As WordPress and WooCommerce are open-source, you have full freedom to change things as you want and where all documentation is available online.
 This creates supplier independence that is difficult to achieve with, for example, a rental solution.
 There are also lots of people who can help if you get stuck.

-It can be very difficult as a buyer to know who to turn to for good help if you get stuck.
+It can be very difficult for a buyer to know who to turn to for good help if you get stuck.
 The safest solution is to look for a provider that is affiliated with the official affiliate program, WooExperts.
 Those listed in this program are only there at the invitation of the creators of WooCommerce and are the closest one can come to a guarantee that the work will be well done.
 Angry Creative is accredited as a WooExpert.

 Where should I turn for plugins & themes?

 Basically, both WordPress and WooCommerce are open source and therefore cost nothing.
 To be able to use WordPress and WooCommerce, however, you often have to have extra features that are not included.
 These are called plugins and there are thousands of free ones.
 We have made a number of WordPress plugins available for free, but also many customized plugins.
-Everything that is free is usually available on WordPress.org, but for WooCommerce you often have to pay a small amount for many of the basic functions you need to use.
+Everything that is free is usually available on Wordpress.org, but for WooCommerce you often have to pay a small amount for many of the basic functions you need to use.
 These are most often bought at Woocommerce.com.

 You should be careful about which plugins you choose.
 The plugins available on woocommerce.com are all reviewed and maintained, but at wordpress.org only a minor review is done.
 On third-party sites such as themeforest.com, you can find lots of plugins, but the quality can be very uneven.
 We therefore generally recommend using Woocommerce.com and wordpress.org or hiring an expert.